canonical/k8s-snap/docs/src/howto/networking/index.md

 Networking <self>
 ```

 Networking is a core part of a working Kubernetes cluster.
-These topics cover how to configure and use key capabilities of Canonical Kubernetes
+These topics cover
+how to configure and use key capabilities of Canonical Kubernetes.

 ```{toctree}